Anniepoo/swiplchrtut/basics.md

 ?- moo.

 Think about this.
 If I add moo then I make bar, then look for another rule, find the same one, and keep going.
-No?
+No? (think about it, then keep reading).
 =====================================================================

 No.

 rules **do not re-fire** if both of:

-The exact same constraints are involved.
+The exact same constraints (not just type) are involved.
 Thus the salt,salt,water,water example works.
 And this answers our 'keep going' question.

 Prolog in the body didn't leave choice points.